gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 ### Summarizing Terragrunt and TFC/TFE compatibility### Summarizing Terragrunt and TFC/TFE compatibility

-By leveraging the features outlined above, Terragrunt can be effectively used with Terraform Cloud (TFC) or Terraform Enterprise (TFE) as a remote backend.
+By leveraging the features outlined above, you can effectively use Terragrunt with Terraform Cloud (TFC) or Terraform Enterprise (TFE) as a remote backend.
 Terragrunt enables dynamic generation of backend blocks and `tfvars` files, simplifying configuration management.
 Commands such as `terragrunt apply-all` function similarly to non-TFC/TFE workflows, processing module dependencies in sequence and facilitating the transfer of outputs between modules.
-It is essential to ensure that workspaces are pre-created to configure the necessary credentials for cloud access.
-This setup provides a seamless integration of Terragrunt with TFC/TFE, streamlining infrastructure management while retaining flexibility.
+Ensuring that workspaces are pre-created to configure the credentials for cloud access is essential.
+Use this setup to seamlessly integrate Terragrunt with TFC/TFE, simplifying infrastructure management and preserving flexibility.